elbecerrasoto/gym-cellular-automata/README.md

 + Organizer
 	+ CAEnv

 The _Operator_ objects transform the grid in a series of operations which sequence is defined in a _CAEnv_ object.
 The grid is stored in a _Data_ object.
-Additionally some CABEs need to track the _Modifier_ state, which is captured in a _MoState_ object.
+Additionally, some CABEs need to track the _Modifier's state_, which is captured in a _MoState_ object.

 The _Operator_ objects can transform the grid by the shared method _update_.
 The _Automaton_ objects change the grid of a CA by computing a _1_-step update per cell, following the CA local function.
 The _Modifier_ objects change the grid at target cell positions accordingly to the taken _action_ and the current value of its own state.